ksalesin/knitquations_ssg/src/patterns/2022_08_2_Tideways.md

 image1: "/files/vol1_water/tideways_1.jpg"
 image2: "/files/vol1_water/tideways_2.jpg"
 image3: "/files/vol1_water/tideways_3.jpg"
-teaser_text: "Trace each brioche ridge in Tideways and discover that each follows a unique path, splitting and merging to form strands of this shared braid cable.
-The dramatic ebb and flow of this fabric is formed by just one deceptively simple cable cross (flipped left and right)."
+teaser_text: "Trace each brioche ridge in Tideways and discover that each slips between strands of this sinuous braid cable.
+The dramatic ebb and flow of fabric is formed by just two deceptively simple cable crosses."
 ---

-<p>Trace each brioche ridge in Tideways and discover that each follows a unique path, splitting and merging to form strands of this shared braid cable.
-The dramatic ebb and flow of this fabric is formed by just one deceptively simple cable cross (flipped left and right).</p>
+<p>Trace each brioche ridge in Tideways and discover that each slips between strands of this sinuous braid cable.
+The dramatic ebb and flow of fabric is formed by just two deceptively simple cable crosses.</p>

 <p>This scarf is worked flat, repeating a simple cable chart up to the desired length.
 The cable pattern is provided in both written and charted form.</p>